doitintl/CloudBlaster/README.md

      * Cloud SQL instances
      * Google App Engine services and versions
      * Google Cloud Storage buckets

-* For the most up-to-date list of supported asset types, see `list-filter.yaml`.
+* For the most up-to-date list of supported asset types, see `config/list-filter.yaml`.

 ### Future features
 * More asset types.
-* Track asset dependencies, so that if you want to delete asset A, but it is undeletable until asset B is gone, you delete B first, then A.
+* Track asset dependencies, so that if you want to delete asset A, but it is undeletable until asset B is gone, the Deleter deletes B first, then A.

 ### Adding features
 * If you want more asset types or new features, please either